stripe/tracer-objc/README.md

 }];
 ```

-After recording completes, Tracer prints the trace to the console as JSON, which you can save to a file.
+After recording completes, Tracer prints the trace to the console as JSON, which you can save to a file:

 ```json
 2019-04-17 23:01:22.689124-0700 xctest[62038:4377601] -----BEGIN TRACE JSON-----